ChihaChoi/Trivia/README.md

 Doing this means that you can test this app using your phone provided they are on the same network.

 To connect to the client using your mobile device, type your IPv4 Address into your address bar followed by ':3000' (unless your default react port is different)

+## To Do
+### General
+  * Compress avatar before uploading
+  * only one person can login to the same name at once (currently multiple users can log onto the same name to contribute score)
+  * add timer to waiting screen
+  * fix timers
+  * add category name to question page
+  * pull max number (50) of questions from api and store in server rather than once every question

+### Styling
+  * score screen
+  * results screen
+  * buttons on question page
+  * transition animations
+  * timer animation

+## Optional Features
+  * player connection status on score screen
+  * vote on next category